dboeckli/spring-6-rest-mvc/README.md

 # Spring Framework 6: Beginner to Guru
 ## Spring 6 Rest MVC API

 This is the Backend Part.
+Application is listening on port 8081
+* default profile: runs with a in memory h2 database
+* localmysql: requires a local mysql installation

 When Testing this module requires that the authentication server is up and running at localhost on port 9000.